bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## 1.6.
 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a TSM Protocol credential.
+The purpose of this Governance Framework (GF) is to define the parameters of a TSM Summary Report credential.

 ## 1.7.
 Scope

-This Governance Framework applies to the TSM Protocol credential from the Mining Association of Canada (MAC).
+This Governance Framework applies to the TSM Summary Report credential from the Mining Association of Canada (MAC).

 ## 1.8.
 Objectives

-This GF describes the TSM Protocol credential consisting of the eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):
+This GF describes the TSM Summary Report credential consisting of the eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):

 TSM describes the following overarching objectives in its [Theory of Change] (Insert static link if Ben is okay with this)
 1) Multi Stakeholder Engagement